joshuacc/prose-for-programmers/manuscript/process.md

     * Refer to parable
     * Supporting factual details

-Combining these three structures creates a much more powerful and persuasive account any of them alone.
+Combining these three structures creates a much more powerful and persuasive account than any of them alone.

 ## 4. Build an Outline